Starting with Python

 environment.
 To do so let’s write:

-conda activate wokring
+conda activate working

 You’ll notice that the name on the left side of the command prompt has changed from base